spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>

-Ocean AKS lets you configure multiple subnets for a Virtual Node Group (VNG) to ensure that your AKS cluster does not run out of IP address capacity.
+Ocean AKS lets you configure multiple subnets for a virtual node group to ensure that your AKS cluster does not run out of IP address capacity.
 There are several Azure Networking CNI options:

 *  Kubenet Networking (vnet-subnet)